johnzastrow/phpblog/hugo-export/posts/2012-01-27-of-file-sizes-and-nearest-neighbors.md

 As with my HUC12 question, I want to try to make Spatialite slow by asking a simple question against a lot of data.
 I want to push its boundaries or determine that its performance is essentially always within the “excellent” range when faced with any reasonable amount of data.

-So, I needed to find a big point data set.. and hopefully oen that I might actually use later.
-While I think the <a href="http://www.geonames.org/ " target="_blank">Geonames</a> dataset has like 7 million points, I decided to keep things closer to home and use the US national dataset from <a href="http://gnis.usgs.gov/domestic/download_data.htm" target="_blank">GNIS at USGS</a>.
-In the US national GNIS file there are about 2.2 million points of varying types.

 <figure id="attachment_370" aria-describedby="caption-attachment-370" style="width: 316px" class="wp-caption alignnone">[<img loading="lazy" class="size-full wp-image-370" title="Lots of dots" alt="Lots of dots" src="http://northredoubt.com/n/wp-content/uploads/2012/01/22millionfeatures.png" width="316" height="98" srcset="http://northredoubt.com/n/wp-content/uploads/2012/01/22millionfeatures.png 316w, http://northredoubt.com/n/wp-content/uploads/2012/01/22millionfeatures-300x93.png 300w" sizes="(max-width: 316px) 100vw, 316px" />][1]<figcaption id="caption-attachment-370" class="wp-caption-text">Lots of dots</figcaption></figure>